jagaad-academy/fe-course/README.md

 Our mission is to cultivate a diverse community of companies and IT talents, offering comprehensive software development courses and tailored B2B programs to enhance corporate team skills in the IT industry.

-By joining our courses, you'll gain expertise in building dynamic web applications using HTML, CSS, TypeScript, and more.
+By joining our courses, you'll gain expertise in building dynamic web applications using HTML, CSS, Javascript, React, TypeScript, and more.
 Our curriculum covers the most in-demand technologies, empowering you to choose the right tools for any project you encounter.

 # Why you should choose Jagaad Academy